Arrest made in case of suspicious packages sent D.C.-area military and intel sites

 Tranh Cong Phan, 43, was arrested at his home in the Seattle area on Monday.
 He is scheduled to make his initial court appearance on Tuesday afternoon.

-He is believed to have sent a total of 12 packages to military and government addresses in the Washington, D.C., metro area, officials said.
+He is believed to have sent a total of 12 packages to military and government addresses in the Washington metro area, officials said.

 Breaking News Emails